Suspect in fatal shooting of California officer caught after manhunt

 Trump has on multiple occasions highlighted crimes committed by people in the U.S. illegally as he pushes for border security.

-Authorities said the pickup truck believed to have been driven by the suspect was recovered Wednesday just outside Newman, a city of about 10,000 people some 80 miles southeast of San Francisco.

-NBC affiliate KCRA reported that the truck was found in a garage at a mobile home park around 4 1/2 miles from the location of the traffic stop.

-"This suspect, unlike Ron, who immigrated to this county lawfully and legally to pursue his lifelong career of public safety, public service and being a police officer, this suspect is in our country illegally," the sheriff said.
+"This suspect, unlike Ron, who immigrated to this county lawfully and legally to pursue his lifelong career of public safety, public service and being a police officer, this suspect is in our country illegally," Christianson said Thursday.
 "He doesn't belong here.
 He's a criminal."

 Singh immigrated to the U.S. from Fiji and joined the Newman Police Department in 2011.
 Earlier in his career, he was a reserve deputy with the Merced County Sheriff’s Office.
 He was a husband and a new father to a 5-month-old boy.